Iona’s Loan Closet provides donated, lightly-used transport devices and other supplies to anyone in need for as long as it is needed — for free.

 - Hand-held grabbers

-If you are in need of an item, please contact us at (202) 895-9448, and ask for our Loan Closet Coordinator.
+If you are in need of an item, please contact our front desk at (202) 895-9448.
 Please note that you must provide pick-up for any item in our Loan Closet.
 We also ask that you sign our Medical Equipment Loan Agreement Form (download here).

 Employee Eldercare Partnerships